-303 Peachtree Street, N.E., Atlanta, Georgia 30308 (Address of principal executive offices) (Zip Code) (404) 588-7711
+303 Peachtree Street, N.E., Atlanta, Georgia 30308

+(Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code) Securities registered pursuant to section 12(b) of the Act:
+(Registrant's telephone number, including area code)

+Securities registered pursuant to section 12(b) of the Act:

-Title of each class Name of exchange on which provided Common Stock New York Stock Exchange Depository Shares, Each Representing 1/4000 th Interest in a Share of Perpetual Preferred Stock, Series A New York Stock Exchange Indicate by check mark if the registrant is a well-known seasoned issuer, as define ed in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to the preceding 12 months (or for such shorter period that the registrant was require the past 90 days.
-Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of I registrant's knowledge, in definitive proxy or information statements incorporated 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accel definitions of "large accelerated filer," "accelerated filer" and "small reporting co Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Exchange Act).
-Yes □ No 区 The aggregate market value of the voting Common Stock held by non-affiliates a Exchange closing price for such shares on that date.
-For purposes of this calculati affiliates. , 11 At February 13, 2008, 348,742,997 shares of the Registrant's Common Stock, \$1, .00 par value, were outstanding.
-DOCUMENTS INCORPO RATED BY REFERENCE Part III information is incorporated herein by reference, pursuant to Instruction G Shareholder's Meeting, which will be filed with the Commission no later than Ap required by Form 10-K is incorporated by reference to the SunTrust Annual Report to Shareholders, but the Annual Report to Shareholders for the year ended December 31, 2007 shall not be deemed filed with the Securities and Exchange Commission.
+Common Stock New York Stock Exchange Depository Shares, Each Representing 1/4000 th Interest in a Share of Perpetual Preferred Stock, Series A New York Stock Exchange Indicate by check mark if the registrant is a well-known seasor Act.
+Yes $\boxtimes$ No $\square$ ned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to file r Act.
+Yes $\square$ No $\boxtimes$ eports pursuant to Section 13 or Section 15(d) of the Exchange • ports required to be filed by Section 13 or 15(d) of the Securities such shorter period that the registrant was required to file such the past 90 days.
+Yes $\boxtimes$ No $\square$ • ant to Item 405 of Regulation S-K is not contained herein, and in definitive proxy or information statements incorporated by is Form 10-K. $\boxtimes$ · elerated filer, an accelerated filer, a non-accelerated filer, or a erated filer," "accelerated filer" and "small reporting company" Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company)

+The aggregate market value of the voting Common Stock held by non-affiliates at June 30, 2007 was approximately \$29.6 billion, based on the New York Stock Exchange closing price for such shares on that date.
+For purposes of this calculation, the Registrant has assumed that its directors and executive officers are affiliates.

+At February 13, 2008, 348,742,997 shares of the Registrant's Common Stock, \$1.00 par value, were outstanding.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+DOCUMENTS INCORPORATED BY REFERENCE

+Part III information is incorporated herein by reference, pursuant to Instruction G of Form 10-K, to SunTrust's Definitive Proxy Statement for its 2008 Annual Shareholder's Meeting, which will be filed with the Commission no later than April 30, 2008 (the "Proxy Statement").
+Certain Part I and Part II information required by Form 10-K is incorporated by reference to the SunTrust Annual Report to Shareholders, but the Annual Report to Shareholders for the year ended December 31, 2007 shall not be deemed filed with the Securities and Exchange Commission.